ninabarzh/afander/README.md

 # Afander,  the Youngling

-Just for having fun learning and using locally for site analysis.
+Just for having fun learning and using locally for internet site analyses.

 - [x] Yay!
 You're on Rails!
-- [ ] Now the crawler, indexer, query (ranking) and wiring.
+- [ ] Now the crawler, indexer, query (ranking) and wiring into a search page.

 ## Yay!
 You're on Rails!